 “You have to dress well, and look very neat,” the agency said.
 So I’d gotten a haircut and bought a suit and a new pair of shoes.
 I was looking prim and proper for the next phase of my life.Olu

 We left the house at around 6:30 and got to the embassy 30 minutes later.
-Since there were many people waiting, I had no choice but to wait my turn.
+Since there were many people waiting, I had no choice but to wait for my turn.
 That morning I was a bit tense, if not scared.
 But I made it to the visa officer without incident, which was a good thing.
 As I sat down on that chair, I remembered everything my father had said to me the day before.
 I sat up straight, looked directly at the VO – at intervals not to be rude or cocky – and answered her questions.

-After our discussion she looked at my documents again, and got up at one point to verify some of my information.
+After our discussion, she looked at my documents again and got up at one point to verify some of my information.
 It was a really tense moment for me, and I cannot entirely forget the sweat I felt under my armpits and under the seat.
 At last, I was informed that my visa application had been…

 I wouldn’t be writing this if my application hadn’t been successful.
 I finally got my visa back in 2007 and moved to Canada.
-The only thing left to tell you is that I went through my school years with a scholarship which covered my tuition, and my parents paid for my living expenses.
+The only thing left to tell you is that I went through my school years with a scholarship that covered my tuition, and my parents paid for my living expenses.

-I’m still in Canada, since I got my permanent residency through the Provincial Nomination program.
+I’m still in Canada since I got my permanent residency through the Provincial Nomination program.
 If you would also like to apply through this program, you will have to check the specific requirements for the province that interests you because they vary.